 - You can list up to six schools on your application form, depending on your local authority.
 If you qualify for a place at more than one, then you will only be offered a place at the one highest on your list – so do list the schools in order of preference.
 The schools don’t know which others you have applied to, nor where they come on your list – only the local authority knows that.
 Some schools set banding tests, offering places to an equal number of children from each ability band.
 Faith schools generally require you to fill in an additional form relating to your church-going record.
 If at all possible, include on your list a school where you have a very good chance of a place, otherwise you risk being offered only Unpopular Academy three bus rides away in the next county.

 - If you want to join a school outside the normal admissions time – perhaps because you are moving house – then in most cases you apply direct to the school, though local authorities can have helpful information of which local schools have spaces.
 Bear in mind that if you are arriving from abroad, you cannot apply for a school until you have a local address, and if a place is offered, you have to take it up within a short time.
+These rules don't apply to those in the Forces and diplomatic service.

 - Northern Ireland has a similar system to England, but in Scotland, local authorities set out catchment areas for their primary schools, each of which is associated with a secondary school.
 Most children go to the school for their catchment area, but parents can make a placing request with the local authority, asking for a place at a school outside the catchment area.
 The local authority must agree if there is space at the school.